prod-feng/Luste-KMOD-2.12.9-with-ZFS-0.7.13-on-Centos-7.9/README.md

  Added:

- ## B) Add one line in the lustre.spec file(and lustre.spec.in before run ./configure command), just before %prep.
+ ## B) Add one line in the lustre.spec file(and lustre.spec.in before run ./configure command), just before %prep, after all the calls of macro "%kernel_module_package".

  ```text